-The Negotiation Cooperative Agreement helps Tribes or Tribal Organizations (T/TO) cover negotiation costs to enter the Tribal Self Governance Program (TSGP) so they can manage and tailor health care programs to best suit the needs of their communities.
+The Negotiation Cooperative Agreement helps Tribes cover negotiation costs to enter the Tribal Self Governance Program (TSGP) so they can manage and tailor health care programs to best suit the needs of their communities.

 Summary

 The TSGP allows Tribes to negotiate with the IHS to assume Programs, Services, Functions, and Activities (PSFAs), in whole or in part.
 This gives Tribes the authority to manage and tailor health care programs to best suit the needs of their communities.